-Fruit flies love fruit and will land on and lay eggs in any accessible piece, whether it still has its skin or not.
-If you're worried about flies, place all your fruit in either an airtight container or your refrigerator and immediately throw away any portion you don’t consume into a trash can with a tight-fitting lid.
+Fruit flies love fruit and will land on and lay eggs on any fruit they can access, including fruit with a skin or peel.
+If you're worried about flies, place all your fruit in either an airtight container or your refrigerator.
+Immediately throw away any portion you don’t consume into a trash can with a tight-fitting lid.
 The cold temperatures of the refrigerator are an instant fruit fly deterrent and will help keep your fruit fresher longer, as long as it is already ripe.

 Receive updates on the latest news and alerts straight to your inbox.